The Death Penalty Law: Q&A

 - ACRI

-The Knesset is advancing a death penalty bill: Penal Code (Amendment—Death Penalty for Terrorists).
-Below is information about the bill, which ACRI unequivocally opposes.
+The Knesset has passed a death penalty bill: Penal Code (Amendment—Death Penalty for Terrorists).
+Below is information about the law, which ACRI unequivocally opposes.

 Military courts

-For military courts, the Minister of Defense would instruct the military commander to amend the relevant order applicable in the territories and change the procedures of the military courts, so that the death penalty will be a mandatory punishment for offenses involving causing death under circumstances of terrorism.
+For military courts, the Minister of Defense would instruct the military commander to amend the relevant order applicable in the territories and change the procedures of the military courts, so that the death penalty would be a mandatory punishment for offenses involving causing death motivated by terrorism unless the court determines that special circumstances justify imposing a life sentence.

-The bill also seeks to lower the threshold required for imposing the death sentence in the military courts: a simple majority would suffice to impose the death penalty, rather than a unanimous decision, and judges will also no longer be required to hold the rank of lieutenant colonel or higher.
+The law also lowers the threshold required for imposing the death sentence in the military courts: a simple majority would suffice to impose the death penalty, rather than a unanimous decision, and judges will also no longer be required to hold the rank of lieutenant colonel or higher.

-The bill also revokes the authority of the military commander to exercise discretion to pardon those convicted or to commute their sentences.
+The law also revokes the authority of the military commander to exercise discretion to pardon those convicted or to commute their sentences.

 Civilian courts within Israel

-For civilian courts within Israel, the proposal seeks to add the death penalty as a punishment for murder under aggravated circumstances of terrorism committed with the intent to harm a citizen or resident of Israel.
+For civilian courts within Israel, the proposal seeks to add the death penalty as a punishment for murder under aggravated circumstances of terrorism committed with the intent to deny the existence of the State of Israel.

 What are the fundamental and moral problems with the death penalty?